burhanrashid52/WhatTodo/README.md

 - Works offline using [**Sqflite**](https://github.com/tekartik/sqflite "Flutter Database") database

 ## BLoC Diagram
-This diagram show case the dependencies to create a feature specific BLoCs.The HomeBloc is an independent and used as communication channel between its child widgets.
+This diagram show case the dependencies to create a feature specific BLoCs.The HomeBloc is independent and used as communication channel between its child widgets.

 ![](https://i.imgur.com/byajGE7.png)

 ## Relationship
-This is show how each widget is uses the BLoCs.
+This diagram shows that how each widget uses BLoCs.

 ![](https://i.imgur.com/fHGTASw.png)